 Membership in the Association is open to anyone who has ever served on USS Ranger (CVA/CV-61) in any capacity including Air Groups and Squadrons, Flag Units, Marine Detachments, etc.

 Dues are on an annual, calendar year basis and are $10 per member, save money $25 for three years or become a life member at $75.
+NOTE: The application has George Meoli's name and address.
+Please ignore and send to Tom Ballinger, as shown below.

 Please complete the application and address your check to: